Saturday, 9 March 2019

 The criteria for the list that this hill reclassification applies to are:

-The name of the hill is Pen y Bigil and it is adjoined to the Glyderau group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it has the A4244 road to its north-west and the A4086 road and Llyn Padarn to its south, and has the villages of Deiniolen towards the north and Llanberis towards the south.
+The name the hill is listed by is Pen y Bigil and it is adjoined to the Glyder Fawr group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is positioned with the A4244 road to its north-west and the A4086 road and Llyn Padarn to its south, and has the villages of Deiniolen towards the north and Llanberis towards the south.

-When the original 300m height band of Welsh P30 hills were published on Geoff Crowder’s v-g.me website this hill was included in the Hills to be surveyed sub list as it was thought not to meet the criteria then used for the main P30 list; however this sub list has now been standardised and interpolated heights and drop values also included in the main P30 and the accompanying sub list.
+When the original 300m height band of Welsh P30 hills were published on Geoff Crowder’s v-g.me website, this hill was included in the Hills to be surveyed sub list as it was considered not to meet the criteria then used for the main P30 list.

-When this list was standardised and interpolated heights also included this hill was listed with an estimated c 33m of drop, based on an estimated c 326m summit height and an estimated c 293m bwlch height, with each based on interpolation of 5m contouring on the contemporary Ordnance Survey 1:25,000 Explorer map.
+When this list was standardised and interpolated heights and drop values also included, the details for this hill were reassessed and it was listed with an estimated c 33m of drop, based on an estimated c 326m summit height and an estimated c 293m bwlch height, with each based on interpolation of 5m contouring that appears on the contemporary Ordnance Survey 1:25,000 Explorer map.

 Extract from the Ordnance Survey 1:25,000 Explorer map

-The details for this hill were re-assessed when the Ordnance Survey 1:25,000 historical map and the series of Six-Inch maps became available online, the former has a 1081ft height and the latter has a 1080ft height given to this hill’s summit, these heights equate to 329m in metric, and when coupled with the c 293m estimated bwlch height gives this hill c 36m of drop.
+The details for this hill were re-assessed when the Ordnance Survey 1:25,000 historical map and the series of Six-Inch maps became available online, the former has a 1081ft height and the latter has a 1080ft height given to the summit of this hill, these heights equate to 329m in metric, and when coupled with the c 293m estimated bwlch height gives this hill an estimated c 36m of drop.

 Extract from the Ordnance Survey series of Six-Inch maps